 "Are those..."
 Kathryn paused, nearing the car, to where Henry stood with Emma.
 "Post-its?"

 "Yep!"
 Henry grinned, glancing at his flabbergasted mother.

 Regina, for her part, shut her mouth when Henry looked at her, slowly advancing.

 The young boy turned back to the car and added, "And not just any post-its, they're heart shaped!"

-It was true, the post-its, in 3 different shades of pink, were all heart shaped.
-Regina made her way closer to the car, and went over to the front side, which had been facing away from where they came in from, to see if it had been covered with the pink hearts as well, and now that she had taken a good look, she gasped.
+It was true, the post-its, in three different shades of pink, were all heart shaped.
+Regina made her way closer to the car, and went around to the front side, which had been facing away from the rest of the group stood, to see if it had been covered with the pink hearts as well.
+Now that she had taken a good look, she gasped.

 The other three, hearing Regina's gasp, rushed over to join her.